mongodb/specifications/source/ocsp-support/ocsp-support.rst

 in the case that a server with a Must-Staple certificate does not staple a response and the OCSP responder is down.

 Drivers that fail “Soft Fail Test” MUST document that their driver’s TLS library utilizes “hard fail” behavior in the case of an unavailable OCSP responder in contrast to the mongo shell and drivers that utilize “soft-fail” behavior.
+Such drivers MUST also document the potential backwards compatibility issues as noted in the `Backwards Compatibility`_ section.

 Test Plan
 ==========